wkoertgen/train.oracle12.migration/README.md

 you should be able to connect to the databases using `vagrant ssh` and `su - oracle`

 - Default password for `root`, `oracle`, `sys` and `system` is `vagrant`
-- Service `CDB12` for Oracle12c container
+- Service `CDB1` for Oracle12c container
-- Service `PDB` for pluggable database
+- Service `PDB1` for pluggable database
 - Service `UPGR` for Oracle11g database

 ## First & Further Steps